loshanparajuli/holdmyflower/README.md

 we built this overnight.
 All hail to @codewithprajwol

-Still the work is in pressure
+Still the work is in progress

 Todo: Make AI Credibility more saturation
 - Work on Pricing Tag